younggam/multi-lib/README.md

 4. Crafter can act as power generator according to recipe settings
 5. Extensible block and entity function

+# notice
+I serve militery because of korean duty.
+This mod won't be updated well.
+As crafter-related things aren't change much in mindustry, this mod won't be oudated fastly

 How to use
 ----------
 you must add ```dependencies:["multi-lib"]``` in mod.json in your mode